chef-boneyard/chef-web-docs-2016/includes_chef_client/includes_chef_client_run.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

+..
+THIS TOPIC IS TRUE FOR AN UPCOMING VERSION OF THE CHEF-CLIENT; THE BEHAVIOR OF "SYNCHRONIZE COOKBOOKS" HAS CHANGED SLIGHTLY OVER TIME AND HAS BEEN VERSIONED.

 A "|chef client| run" is the term used to describe a series of steps that are taken by the |chef client| when it is configuring a node.
 The following diagram shows the various stages that occur during the |chef client| run, and then the list below the diagram describes in greater detail each of those stages.